gitmachtl/scripts/cardano/mainnet/README.md

 1. Check that the pool is successfully registered by running<br>```./05e_checkPoolOnChain.sh mypool```
 1. Also you can verify that your delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh owner-1``` and ```./03c_checkStakingAddrOnChain.sh owner-2``` if you don't see it instantly, wait a little and retry the same command

-:warning: Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!
+⚠️ Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!

 Done.
 </details>